Brownei/90-/SOLANA_WALLET_README.md

 The Solana wallet integration consists of:

 1. **Backend Components**:
-   - Prisma database schema for storing wallet data
+   - Database schema for storing wallet data
    - Authentication API endpoint for verifying wallet signatures
    - Integration with NextAuth.js to link wallets to user accounts